 "Beauty and the Beast": Art and Climate Change at California’s Grace Hudson Museum

 Like historic buildings, our nation’s natural landscapes tell a story about our past and reflect our future—yet climate change threatens the natural beauty that surrounds us.
-At the Grace Hudson Museum and Sun House, the historic home of artist Grace Carpenter Hudson in Ukiah, California, a new exhibit called Beauty and the Beast: California Wildflowers and Climate Change highlights the tension between the beauty of California’s native wildflower population and its potentially disastrous fate in a changing climate.
+At the Grace Hudson Museum and Sun House, the historic home of artist Grace Carpenter Hudson in Ukiah, California, an exhibit called Beauty and the Beast: California Wildflowers and Climate Change highlighted the tension between the beauty of California’s native wildflower population and its potentially disastrous fate in a changing climate.

 Business partners for more than 30 years, artists Rob Badger and Nita Winter capture the attention and imagination of their audiences through unique photographs of California native plants and wildflowers.
 They brought their collection to the Grace Hudson Museum starting in February 2018 with Exhibit Envoy, which organizes small exhibitions for institutions around California.